tompassarelli/fennec-ui/README.md

 On the Flatpak version of Zen, the profile folder will be located at ~/.var/app/app.zen_browser.zen/.zen.

     Open Firefox
-    Type about:support in the address bar and submit Look for the Application Basics section.
+    Type about:support in the address bar and press enter Look for the Application Basics section.
     Click on Open Profile Folder.
 This will open the folder which contains your user data.